Posted on June 04, 2018

 “Peggy’s major discoveries in genetic susceptibility to cancer as well as late adverse effects of therapy have substantially impacted the care and surveillance of many cancer patients,” said Robert Hoover, M.D., Sc.D., Director of the Epidemiology and Biostatistics Program.

-As Director of the Human Genetics Program, Dr. Tucker has been responsible for scientific and administrative direction of a broad interdisciplinary program of family-based and population-based studies across the Integrative Tumor Epidemiology and Clinical Genetics Branches as well as the Laboratory of Translational Genomics.
+As Director of the Human Genetics Program, Dr. Tucker has been responsible for the scientific and administrative direction of a broad interdisciplinary program of family-based and population-based studies across the Integrative Tumor Epidemiology and Clinical Genetics Branches as well as the Laboratory of Translational Genomics.
 She has also played a role in overseeing the NCI Cancer Genomics Research Laboratory.

 Dr. Tucker is the recipient of many prestigious awards recognizing her exceptional scientific contributions, including the PHS Distinguished Service Medal, the Oncology Nursing Society/Adria Excellence in Publication Award in Clinical Practice, the International Association of Business Communicators DC Metro Chapter Silver Inkwell Award for “Anyone Can Get Skin Cancer,” an NIH Director’s Award, an NIH Merit Award, the NIH Plain Language Award, the NCI Outstanding Mentor Award, the inaugural DCEG Exemplary Service Award, and was a General Motors Visiting Professor.
 At the recent DCEG Town Hall Meeting, she received a DCEG Special Appreciation Award to recognize her 40 years of tremendous service to the Division.